cloutiertyler/RibbonGraph/README.md

 RibbonGraph is a Django app which provides a declarative permission layer to a Neo4j database.
 It is perfect for building social networking applications.

-The RibbonGraph philosophy is that a social graph is a shared resource for all the users that has rules about how the users are allowed to use the graph.

-Therefore all that's required to have a social network is a declaration those rules.
-This is what RibbonGraph provides.
+The RibbonGraph philosophy is that client applications should be able to do whatever they want to the graph database, but ***only if they are allowed to***.

+All you need to do is specify what *is* and *is not* allowed.

 > Why the name RibbonGraph?

 > Well the idea is that RibbonGraph wraps all the potentially very complicated logic of social network into a neat little package.

+I created this package because I was fed up with complex endpoints, and wanted to find a better way to build my app, [Hungrosity](https://itunes.apple.com/us/app/hungrosity/id917006014)

 User Guide
 ----------